-Each academic year, with support from the Collegiate Social Scienes Division, the Center for Latin American Studies appoints advanced doctoral graduate student teaching assistants for the three-quarter sequence Introduction to Latin American Civilizations.
-Positions are available for Latin American Civilizations I, II, and III, in the Autumn, Winter, and Spring Quarters, respectively.
+Each academic year, with support from the Social Sciences Collegiate Division, the Center for Latin American Studies appoints teaching assistants for the three-quarter sequence Introduction to Latin American Civilization.
+Positions are available for Latin American Civilization I (Autumn), II (Winter), and III (Spring).

 This position requires 11 hours of work per week per the UChicago student employment guidelines.

-Advanced UChicago graduate students who specialize in Latin America, regardless of academic discipline, are encouraged to apply.
+Advanced UChicago doctoral students who specialize in Latin America, in any academic discipline

 Teaching Assistants complete all reading assignments, attend class lectures, lead Friday discussion sections, hold office hours for students, meet regularly to discuss course material and teaching strategies, and design and grade class assignments and exams.

-Please note: Each quarter, one of the Friday discussion sections is conducted in Spanish or Portuguese as part of the college’s Languages Across the Curriculum initiative.
+Please note: Each quarter, one of the discussion sections is conducted in Spanish or Portuguese as part of the College’s Languages Across the Curriculum program.
 Spanish-proficient and Portuguese-proficient candidates are encouraged to apply to lead these sections.

 Emilio Kourí, History

-The Autumn quarter of Latin American Civilizations examines the major pre-Columbian civilizations, the Iberian conquest, and the foundations of colonial society.
+The Autumn quarter examines the major pre-Columbian civilizations, the Iberian conquest, and the foundations of colonial society.